staempfli/cachetool/README.md

 # Opcache tool binary

-This repository contains the binary tool to perform some actions over OpCache.
+This repository contains the binary tool to perform some actions over `apc` and `opcache`.

 ## Installation

 ```
-$ composer require "staempfli/opcache-tool": "dev-master"
+$ composer require "staempfli/cachetool": "dev-master"
 ```

 ## Resources and Usage